googlefonts/gf-docs/VerticalMetrics.md

 Throughout countless threads and discussions, the following rules have been established.

-### I. Vertical metrics must not be calculated by the font editor automatically
+### 1. Vertical metrics must not be calculated by the font editor automatically
 We don't want this because they all do it differently.

-### II.
-Vertical metrics must be consistent across a family
+### 2. Vertical metrics must be consistent across a family
 Every font in a family must share the same vertical metric values.

 This rule can be voided if a font is being upgraded and previously had inconsistent family metrics.
 If this is the case, the aim should be to visually match the linespacing of each font, but fix any clipping issues caused by incorrect Win Ascent, Win Descent values.

-### III.
-The following vertical metric parameters must be set for each font in a family
+### 3. The following vertical metric parameters must be set for each font in a family

 | Ms Spec ttf spec      | Glyphsapp Master customParameter | FontLab              | ufo3 fontinfo.plist      |
 | --------------------- | -------------------------------- | -------------------- | ------------------------ |